nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-publishing.md

 **To unpublish a document**:

 From the Publication tab of the document in the workspace, click **Unpublish** on the publication you want to revert.

 To revert all the publication of this document, click **Unpublish All**.

-{{!
-Don't put anything here. }}
+* * *

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">{{#> panel heading='Related pages'}}